 First Generation Society

-The purpose of the First Generation Society is to facilitate the experience of first generation students within the realm of the Law School.
+The purpose of the First Generation Society is to facilitate the experience of first generation students within the realm of the law school.
 This organization will focus on providing necessary resources and guidance to students who are the first in their families to achieve higher education, whether that be through undergraduate studies or graduate law studies.
 The organization seeks to provide students a community to discuss common issues and barriers facing first generation students and to seek solutions and approach the issues together.
 The organization will provide a forum to seek professional opportunities and educational advancement specific to first generation students.
-The First Generation Society seeks to advance the professional interests of its members, the Duquesne University School of Law community, and the legal profession through programming consistent with the mission of the Law School and the University.
+The First Generation Society seeks to advance the professional interests of its members, the Duquesne Kline School of Law community, and the legal profession through programming consistent with the mission of the Law School and the University.

 Health Law Society